Jock Landale

-Jock Landale (born 25 October 1995) is an Australian professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
+Jock Landale (born 25 October 1995) is an Australian professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Saint Mary's Gaels.
 Landale also represents the Australian national team.
 He was part of the Australian team that won bronze at the 2020 Tokyo Olympics.
-A highlight for him at the Olympics was scoring 18 points in Australia's Group B 86–83 win over Italy.

 Early life

 Landale was an early basketball prospect in Australia, but gave up the game until picking it up again at Geelong Grammar School in Corio, Victoria.
-A growth spurt that saw him grow almost a full foot from year 9 to year 12 raised his profile as a prospect and helped him secure a scholarship to Saint Mary's College, an American NCAA Division I school.
+A growth spurt that led to increase of almost a full foot from year 9 to year 12 raised his profile as a prospect and helped him secure a scholarship to Saint Mary's College, an American NCAA Division I school.

 College career

 Landale was a bench player as a freshman, but increased his role as a sophomore and enjoyed a breakout season as a junior, in part due to improved conditioning.
 At times, Landale had dominant performances, such as the 5 January 2017 win over BYU in which he went 11-13 from the field for 26 points.
 He averaged 16.9 points and 9.5 rebounds, leading the Gaels to the 2017 NCAA tournament.
-Making his numbers more impressive is that only one of the 351 Division I men's teams averaged fewer possessions per game than the Gaels that season.
+His numbers became more impressive when only one of the 351 Division I men's teams averaged fewer possessions per game than the Gaels that season.
 At the close of the season, he was named first-team All-West Coast Conference (WCC).

 Landale scored 33 points and grabbed 12 rebounds in an overtime loss to Georgia on 26 November.
 On 22 January 2018, Landale was named NBC Sports player of the week, after contributing 24 points and 12 rebounds in a win versus Gonzaga and 32 points and seven rebounds in a victory over Pacific.
 He averaged 21.5 points, 10.2 rebounds and 1.1 blocked shots per game as a senior.
 Landale was named West Coast Conference player of the year while his teammate Emmett Naar was named to the First Team All-Conference.